Mobile Search Menu

 Complex hydraulic systems reel in the pots, which can weigh 1,000 pounds each when full.
 Once on board, the live crabs are stored in large tanks under the deck.
 When the ships return and deliver the catch to the processing plant, the crabs sold by Vital Choice are flash cooked and frozen to preserve their flavor.

-golden king crab legs sauce
+Golden king crab legs with dipping sauces.

 Get a leg up on dinner with these beautiful golden king crab, um, legs.